TechDufus/TravLang/ocamltest/README.md

 compiler output and those for program output.

-To make sure the migration has been done correctly, you can compare the commands used to compile the programs in ocamltest's log file to those obtained with `make --trace`.
-Beware that the commands used to compare an obtained result to an expected one will not show up in ocamltest's log file.
+To make sure the migration has been done correctly, you can compare the commands used to compile the programs in travlangtest's log file to those obtained with `make --trace`.
+Beware that the commands used to compare an obtained result to an expected one will not show up in travlangtest's log file.

-Once this has been done for all tests, create a file called `ocamltests` (mark the final _s_!) with the names of all the files that have been annotated for ocamltest, one per line.
+Once this has been done for all tests, create a file called `travlangtests` (mark the final _s_!) with the names of all the files that have been annotated for travlangtest, one per line.

 Finally, `git rm` the Makefile and run `make new` from the testsuite directory to make sure the number of new tests has increased as